Skip to content

 Bill 98 Lays the Groundwork for a Truly Regional Transit System

-Moving around our city and region should be seamless, convenient and most of all easy.
-Whether you are commuting to work, school, or travelling to see a Jays or Tempo game, residents want a simple, affordable way to take transit to their destination.
+Moving around the Toronto region should be seamless.
+Whether commuting to work, heading to school, or travelling to see a Jays or Tempo game, riders want transit to be simple, reliable, and affordable.

 Zum Bus